GHCFW/building_blocks_pico/README.md

    * Create a circuit consisting of a LED, a resistor and the Pico board
    * Write firmware to make the LED blink

-   Jump over to [Activity 2: Blink a LED](https://github.com/GHCFW/building_blocks_pico/blob/main/BlinkLED.md) for detailed instructions
+   Jump over to [Activity 2: Blink an LED](https://github.com/GHCFW/building_blocks_pico/blob/main/BlinkLED.md) for detailed instructions

  ## Additional Activities and Learning Resources